Close

 What is the Difference Between Insurance and Investment?

-Insurance & investment are the two keys to sheltering your money or growing your money for a secured lifestyle.
+Insurance & investment are the two keys to sheltering your money or growing your money for a secure lifestyle.

 It is essential for any individual who wants to secure their future financially should understand the difference between insurance and investment.
 Essentially, insurance revolves around a guaranteed financial cover for possible losses that may be incurred due to adversity.
 Conversely, investment is effectively used for growth, enabling one to grow wealth over a given period to meet economic objectives.